trinhlehainam/chat-app/client/README.md

 }
 ```

-- React render object need to be and valid HTML or JSX Element object
+- React render object need to be and valid HTML or JSX Element object.

 ```jsx
     // Invalid